robin-rpr/calos/doc/faq.rst

 Why does :code:`ping` not work?
 -------------------------------

-:code:`ping` fails with “permission denied” or similar under Charliecloud, even if you’re UID 0 inside the container::
+:code:`ping` fails with “permission denied” or similar under Clearly, even if you’re UID 0 inside the container::

   $ clearly run $IMG -- ping 8.8.8.8